george-sp/android_develop_training/04. Building Apps with Graphics & Animation/03. Animating Views Using Scenes and Transitions/README.md

 > Transition animations use the property animation system described in [Property Animation](https://developer.android.com/guide/topics/graphics/prop-animation.html).
 Property animations change a view property between a starting and ending value over a specified period of time, so the framework needs to have both the starting and ending value of the property to construct the animation.
 >
 > However, a property animation usually needs only a small subset of all the view's property values.
 For example, a color animation needs color property values, while a movement animation needs position property values.
 Since the property values needed for an animation are specific to a transition, the transitions framework does not provide every property value to a transition.
 Instead, the framework invokes callback methods that allow a transition to capture only the property values it needs and store them in the framework.
+>> - Capture Starting Values
+>>
+>> To pass the starting view values to the framework, implement the [`captureStartValues(transitionValues)`](https://developer.android.com/reference/android/transition/Transition.html#captureStartValues(android.transition.TransitionValues)) method.
+The framework calls this method for every view in the starting scene.
+The method argument is a [`TransitionValues`](https://developer.android.com/reference/android/transition/TransitionValues.html) object that contains a reference to the view and a [`Map`](https://developer.android.com/reference/java/util/Map.html) instance in which you can store the view values you want.
+In your implementation, retrieve these property values and pass them back to the framework by storing them in the map.
+>>
+>> To ensure that the key for a property value does not conflict with other [`TransitionValues`](https://developer.android.com/reference/android/transition/TransitionValues.html) keys, use the following naming scheme:
+>>
+>> `package_name:transition_name:property_name`